MathieuAR-GDPSFH/community-guide/in-game-help/Remove Android Anticheat.md

 # Now just replace the old file with the new one
 Replace old libcocos2dcpp.so file with new one you just edited.

-Now you have remover the anticheat that keeps kicking you out!
+Now you have removed the anticheat that keeps kicking you out!